I start my workshop on scientific grant writing by asking audience if they think a grant proposal should be more like a magazine or a newspaper.

 2. THE MISTAKE: Making the reviewer read between the lines to find the key information

-THE FIX: Spelling out exactly what the reviewer is looking for in its own subheading.
+THE FIX: Make it obvious – Spell out exactly what the reviewer is looking for in its own subheading.

 This section is especially pertinent for key parts of a proposal that the reviewer needs to look for.
 Think parts like: